Kings vs. Jazz Prediction & Picks - December 16

 - Computer Predicted Total: 232.8

-- Sacramento and its opponents have exceeded the over/under 56.5% of the time this season (13 out of 23).
-That's less often than Utah and its opponents have (15 out of 25).
+- Utah and its opponents have exceeded the total 60% of the time this season (15 out of 25).
+That's more often than Sacramento and its opponents have (13 out of 23).

 Put your picks to the test and bet on the Kings with BetMGM Sportsbook.